Balaz/GitHub_repo/README.md

 # GitHub_repo
 For Practice

-This is my first commit!
+This is my second commit!